benfriedman97/C-Progamming-Data-Structure-Interfaces/Hash Table/Duplicates/README.md

 # Hash Table - Separate Chaining
-This folder implements a hash table for entries whose key-data pair is a string an integer.
+This folder implements a hash table for entries whose key-data pair is a string and integer.
 It implements the hash table using separate chaining with a doubly linked list.
 The size of the hash table is decided upon initialization.
 The "ht_insert" function to insert something in the hash table allows for duplicates.
 However, duplicates can also be ignored by using the ht_key_exists function to see if a key already exists, and then calling ht_update_element to update the already existing entry instead of